iProov/xamarin/README.md

 - **README.md** - This document
 - **NuGet Packages** - Directory containing the NuGet packages for Xamarin.iOS & Xamarin.Android
 - **APIClient** - C# project with the source code for the .NET API Client
-- **WaterlooBank** - Sample code demonstrating use of the Xamarin.iOS & Xamarin.Android bindings together with the .NET API Client
+- **Example** - Sample code demonstrating use of the Xamarin.iOS & Xamarin.Android bindings together with the .NET API Client

 ## Upgrading from earlier versions